 CHSS Excellence in Teaching Awards

 The College of Health & Social Science is deeply committed to excellence in teaching and will offer two Excellence in Teaching Awards each academic year.
-One award will be given to tenured and tenure-track faculty members and the other award will be given to a lecturer who has demonstrated excellence in teaching.
-Candidates for this award must have maintained an average of at least a .40 teaching load over a five+ year period.
+One award will be given to a tenured or tenure-track faculty member, and the other award will be given to a lecturer who has demonstrated excellence in teaching.
+Candidates for this award must have maintained an average of at least a .40 teaching load over a period of five years or more.